chevere/xr-docs/developer/custom-inspectors.md

 ## Inspector interface

-This interface is in charge of defining a standard XR Debug inspector and in concrete classes you can freely add any method(s) for stream messages by using the `sendMessage` method.
+This interface is in charge of defining a standard xrDebug inspector and in concrete classes you can freely add any method(s) for stream messages by using the `sendMessage` method.

 ### Inspector sample